0

 Kissflow Apps offer a unified console with visibility to all your default environments:

 • Development: This environment lets you build applications with an agile mindset.
-The environment can be shared with citizen developers, IT developers, and developer admins.
-As a Super Admin of the Kissflow account, you'll be able to add other users to the development environment with Super Admin or User permissions.
+It can be shared with citizen developers and IT developers where they can design and build applications and fix bugs.
+As a Super Admin of the Kissflow account, you'll be able to add other users to the development environment.
 The default URL of this environment is dev-<account_name>.kissflow.com.
 You can always modify the URL if needed.

-• Live/Production: This is where the application is made live.
+• Production: It's the live Kissflow environment for production-ready applications and finished content.
+Employees of your organization consume the application from this environment.
 It's always the primary account domain of your Kissflow account.
 The Account Owner, all Super Admins, User Admins, Billing Admins, and users have access to the production environment.
 The default URL of this environment is <account_name>.kissflow.com.

 2. Click your profile picture on the top right corner of the page and click Environments from the dropdown.